Immediate Payment Service: History

-It is managed by the National Payments Corporation of India (NPCI) and is built upon the existing National Financial Switch network.
+Immediate Payment Service is managed by the National Payments Corporation of India (NPCI) and is built upon the existing National Financial Switch network.
 In 2010, the NPCI initially carried out a pilot for the mobile payment system with 4 member banks (State Bank of India, Bank of India, Union Bank of India and ICICI Bank), and expanded it to include Yes Bank, Axis Bank and HDFC Bank later that year.
 IMPS was publicly launched on 22 November 2010.
-Currently, there are 53 commercial banks, 101 Rural/District/Urban and cooperative banks, and 24 PPIi signed up for the IMPS service.
+As of April 2023, there are 722 member banks which signed up for the IMPS service.

 Around 200 million IMPS transactions amounting to roughly US$20 billion of transaction amount happen every month in India.
-The sender requires to know the bank account number and the Indian Financial System Code of the beneficiary to transfer money.